All Episodes

 brandon tatum

-Not one video of a single black person defending me, and I didn't need to defend physically, but no, no one's defending me on online and saying, nah, that's wrong.
+And I didn't need to defend physically, but no, no one's defending me online and saying, no, that's wrong.

-Then white people come in my social media uh right now and they call me the N-word on X because they don't like what I say about Israel or whatever the case may be.
+Then white people come in my social media right now and they call me the N-word on X because they don't like what I say about Israel or whatever the case may be.

-But but black people are cool with that.
+But black people are cool with that.

-He he made those documentaries and Uncle Tom, he made those, right?
+He made those documentaries on Uncle Tom.

-I think that was that was that was his right.
+I think that was his reaction.

 brandon tatum

-Yeah, yeah, he's executive producer, I think.
+Yeah, he's an executive producer, I think.

-Like, I don't know, tell me about that experience.
+Tell me about that experience.

-My understanding, like when I grew up in Chicago, we had 47th Street just north of it was all black, just south of it was mixed, but largely like white working class.
+My understanding, like when I grew up in Chicago, we had 47th Street just north of it was all black.

-And our black friends were told that they would get made fun of for acting white it when when they would hang out with us and do things like we play Pokemon cards or go skateboarding.
+And our black friends were told that they would get made fun of for acting white when they would hang out with us and do things like we play Pokemon cards or go skateboarding.

-You have experiences like that.
+You have experiences like that?

-Is that is that how it goes?
+Is that how it goes?

 Brother, this is generational.